LucasSuota/Personal-Expenses-Project/README.md

 Register an expense and be able to filter by month, year, days, etc... and delete it in case you've done it.

-The project was made using HTML, CSS, Bootstrap 4.0 and JS
+The project was made using HTML, CSS, Bootstrap 4.0 and JS the "data-base" was made using localStorage

 ###THIS PROJECT IS NOT OF MY OWN###
 It's from an Udemy's course.